raulalexe/crypto-market-watch/BREVO_EMAIL_SETUP.md

 1. Log in to your Brevo dashboard
 2. Go to **Settings** → **API Keys**
 3. Click **Create a new API key**
-4. Give it a name (e.g., "Crypto Market Monitor")
+4. Give it a name (e.g., "Crypto Market Watch")
 5. Select **Full Access** or **Restricted Access** with email permissions
 6. Copy the generated API key